islet-project/assets/docs/index.rst

 It provides a basis for TF-A developers to validate their own platform ports and add their own test cases.

-The following TF-A features are currently tested to some extent (this list is not exhaustive):

--  `SMC Calling Convention`_
--  `Power State Coordination Interface (PSCI)`_
--  `Software Delegated Exception Interface (SDEI)`_
--  `Performance Measurement Framework (PMF)`_
--  Communication and interaction with the `Test Secure Payload (TSP)`_
--  `Firmware update`_ (or recovery mode)
--  `EL3 payload`_ boot flow
--  `Secure partition`_ support

-These tests are not a compliance test suite for the Arm interface standards used in TF-A (such as PSCI).

-They do not cover 100% of the TF-A code.
-The fact that all tests pass does not mean that TF-A is free of bugs.

-They are not reference code.
-They should not be considered as the official way to test hardware/firmware features.
-Instead, they are provided as example code to experiment with and improve on.

 Getting started
 ---------------